kharizzakaye/Message-Encode-Decoder/README.md

 # Message-Encode-Decoder
-A Python program that encodes and decodes a message using Tkinter and Python Base64.
+A Python program that encodes and decodes a message.
+Built with Tkinter and Python Base64.